Online Penny Stock Trading

 In the U.S. markets, the specific label “penny stock” refers, in a general sense, to stocks traded beyond the major stock exchanges (NYSE or NASDAQ).

-But technically, the SEC (Securities and Exchange Commission) defines a penny stock (or micro cap stock) as a speculative low value certificate for a small company, regardless of its market capitalization and regardless of its being traded on NASDAQ or the New York Stock Exchange.
+But technically, the SEC (Securities and Exchange Commission) defines a penny stock (or micro cap stock) as a speculative low value certificate for a small company, regardless of its market capitalization and regardless of where it is traded.

 How To Trade Penny Stocks